pratik-choubey/Pratik-Choubey/README.md

 <img src="git.png" alt="side Image" align="right" width="300" height="auto" />

 * I'm a passionate AI/ML engineer 😎 exploring possibilities.
 * 🎓 - Btech.
 Electronics and Telecommunication.
-Woriking on IT 😎
+Woriking in IT 😎
 * Let's Change the word with the AI and Make life easier 😉